Ptujec/LaunchBar/Arc-History/README.md

-# LaunchBar Action: Arc History
+# LaunchBar Action: Arc Browser History

 *[→ See a list of all my actions here.](https://ptujec.github.io/launchbar)*